creativescala/creative-scala/src/pages/expressions/01-intro.md

 # Introduction

-Let's get started learning to program!
+With the setup complete we're ready to start learning to program.
+Let's get going!
 We have two goals in this chapter:

 1. to write and run our first Scala code; and
 2. to start building our model of how code works.